Panda381/PicoLibSDK/Readme.txt

 Do not use the name LOADER for the project - this name is used to distinguish the boot loader during compilation.

+Use only names with a maximum length of 8 characters (uppercase), as the boot3 loader only supports short names 8.3 of the FAT file system.

 You can add configuration switches to the file config.h in your new project.
 For example, if you want the printf output to run to a USB virtual serial port, set